rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 [4] What do my friends/spouse think?

 Will they be your friends after they graduate and move cities/countries?
 Spouse is a different personal  matter, on which cajal goes into great detail.
-I will cover that later in this post.
+I will not cover it here.
+But i will just say i dont agree with cajal: his remarks are too derogatory to women , and it is not at all acceptable in these times where both spouses should have `equal contributions' in household chores and raising of the children.

 [5] How do get my name attached to big people?